New Post has been published on Georgetown Art Attack

 - Georgetown Atelier: open studio

-- The Georgetown Trailer Park Mall Spring Opener and the Laughing Hare Egg Hunt ~ Vintage and Artisan Market curated by Sire Vintage, Frida, Make Believe, Beaver’s Den Vintage & Urban Treasury.
+- The Georgetown Trailer Park Mall ”NIGHT of the GIANT MONSTERS!”
+Vintage & Artisan Market curated by Sire Vintage, Frida, Make Believe, Beaver’s Den Vintage, Urban Treasury and Special Giant Guest.

 - Mary Tudor and Ferrell, open studio.
-Mary Tudor, 50% off paintings! and Ferrell, art with spacial and abstract imaging.
+Mary Tudor art with timeless, iconic, images verging on being meditative objects, and Ferrell, art with spacial and abstract imaging.
 Music by Luscious Leopard Lips, the Georgetown atmospheric music DJ with a Theremin synthesizer.